DevDave3/Hello_World/README.md

 # Hello_World
-This repository is for practicing the Github Flow
+* This repository is for practicing the GitHub Flow
-## Hello_World_Branch
-My name is Dave,  My favorite programming languages are
+My name is Dave.
+My favorite programming languages are
 - Python
 - JavaScript
 - SQL